bmbmjmdm/Flyreel2/README.md

 # Flyreel2

-A small database/server Node example for Flyreel
+A small server Node example for Flyreel